waksana/scheme/README.md

 ## plan

-- [x] vm.md: design virtual machine and it's language
-- [x] vm: implement a virtual machine running vml
+- [x] Register Machine spec
+- [x] Implement Register Machine
-- [x] scheme-interpreter.vml: elevate the vm to scheme machine
+- [x] Use Register Machine instructions to interpret scheme
-- [x] scheme-interpreter.ss: scheme machine in scheme
+- [x] Use Scheme to interpret scheme
-- [ ] scheme-compiler.ss: compile ss to vml
+- [ ] Compile scheme to Register Machine Instructions using scheme

-# Register Machine

-## Machine
+## Register Machine

-Every program is a Machine which can achieve some sort of functionality.
+Every program is a Register Machine which can achieve some sort of functionality.
 Basically the machine has three parts: Datapath, Controller and Stack.

 ### Datapath